Our athletes find joy, confidence and fulfillment – on the playing field and in life…

 coach, volunteer, committee member, or spokesperson.

-Project UNIFY: Special Olympics Project UNIFY is an education and sports based strategy powered by an engaged youth with and without intellectual disabilities to create communities of acceptance for all.
+Unified Strategy for Schools: Special Olympics Unified Strategy for Schools is an education and sports based strategy powered by an engaged youth with and without intellectual disabilities to create communities of acceptance for all.

 Healthy Athletes: Healthy Athletes initiative provides free health exams and education for Special Olympics athletes.